 The Chalice of Blood

-This historical mystery is a hardcover edition that was published by Headline Publishing on July 8, 2010 and has 384 pages.
+historical mystery that was published by Headline Publishing on July 8, 2010 and has 384 pages.

 Explore it on Goodreads or Amazon.